 Try keeping a little extra money in your account to cover those forgotten or unexpected charges.

 “One mistake consumers often make in this area is forgetting about recurring transactions like subscriptions or automatic monthly payments,” says debt expert Jackie Beck.
 “One way to avoid overdraft fees is to make sure you keep a cushion in your checking account above and beyond what you normally spend each month.”

 How to get banks to waive an overdraft fee

-If you are charged an overdraft fee, that doesn’t always mean you are stuck paying it.
+If you are charged an overdraft fee, that doesn’t always mean you’re stuck paying it.
 It doesn’t hurt to negotiate to try to have the fee reimbursed.
 Here are a couple of steps you can try.

 Call the bank

-Your odds of success go up if you infrequently overdraw your account, remain polite and are an otherwise good bank customer.
-Don’t expect an easy yes though.
+Your odds of success will go up if you infrequently overdraw your account, remain polite and are a good bank customer.
+Don’t expect an easy yes, though.
 Be prepared to explain why the bank should waive the fee for you.